A Guide to Georgia Rear-End Accident Cases

 Legal Information for Georgia Rear-End Accident Cases

-In the State of Georgia, a driver violates the law when he or she follows another motor vehicle at a distance that is more close than is reasonable and prudent under the conditions, which include the speed of the vehicles and surrounding traffic and the condition of the road.
-O.C.G.A.
-40-6-49(a)(2010).
+In the State of Georgia, a driver violates the law when he or she follows another motor vehicle at a distance that is closer than reasonable and prudent under the conditions, which include the speed of the vehicles and surrounding traffic and the condition of the road according to O.C.G.A.
+40-6-49(a).

 Overtaking, Passing and Leaving Space

-Georgia law defines “roadway” as the part of a highway used for travel, excluding the shoulder.
-O.C.G.A.
-40-1-1(35).
+Georgia law defines “roadway” as the part of a highway used for travel, excluding the shoulder under O.C.G.A.
+40-1-1(53).
 A driver who follows at an unsafe distance on any roadway may be guilty of following too closely.